progression to yellow ball

 How do I find color ball events?

-Parents can easily get started today by searching for events near them on the Universal Tennis iOS and Android apps, where they’ll also find camps, clinics, level-based matchplay, along with other nearby playing opportunities.
+Parents can easily get started today by searching for events near them on the UTR Sports iOS and Android apps, where they’ll also find camps, clinics, level-based matchplay, along with other nearby playing opportunities.
 Parents are also encouraged to reach out to their local tennis clubs and providers about color ball events.

 On an app search bar, select “All Events”.
 Once on the event search page, you will see a new “Ball Type” filter where you can specify red, orange or green ball events.